Rosehip syrup: benefits, harm, application

 - Perfectly stimulates immunity.

-- Saves from vitamin deficiency and diseases manifested against its background.
+- Saves from vitamin deficiency and diseases that appear against its background.
 For example, scurvy.

 - Kills bacteria.